clivewalkden/clivewalkden.co.uk/source/_posts/viewing-disk-space-remaining-in-linux-command-line.md

 df -h
 ```

-You should see something similiar to the image below.
+You should see something similar to the image below.

 <img src="/images/uploaded/blog/articles/viewing-disk-space-remaining-in-linux-command-line-main-original.png" />